Acid Steel

 Pipe

-A defect that arises during the solidification of steel in
+A defect that arises during the solidification of

 the ingot mold.
 As steel contracts on solidification a